 How to Help in Spiritual Emergency

-The person in spiritual emergency needs someone to be with them with compassion.
+The person in spiritual emergency needs an understanding, ethical, compassionate person to be with them.
 Help them to get their feet on the ground.
 Bring them a glass of water.
 Listen to the story of their experience without judgment.
-When they are ready, help them eat good food and get enough rest.
+And, be sure they are safe.
+Help them eat good food and get enough rest.
 Help them to feel patient with what’s going on.
 Reassure them, “It’s OK”.
-When they are calmer, help them to see how their experience was valuable in some way.
+When they are calmer, help them to see how their experience was meaningful in some way.

-If they are acting or thinking in a way that is self-destructive–take them to a professional provider immediately.
+If they are acting or thinking in a way that is self-destructive or hurtful of others–take them to a professional provider immediately.

 It can be immensely helpful to find someone who understands spiritual emergency who can do a professional assessment.
 Directories of these providers can be found online at the Spiritual Emergence Network and the Directory of Spiritual Emergence Coaches®.
 Periodic chaos in life happens to almost everyone.
-How it is handled is of the utmost importance.
+Handling each situation appropriately is of the utmost importance.

 The Outcome in Spiritual Emergency

-If a person is labeled as just “psychotic”, aka nuts, then the outcome may be a diagnosis of mental illness, like Bipolar.
+If a person in spiritual emergency is labeled as just “psychotic”, aka nuts, then the outcome may be a diagnosis of mental illness, like Bipolar, possibly schizophrenia.
 That person may be advised to take medication for the rest of their life, by one or more well-meaning healthcare providers.
 They may be warned to stay away from “spiritual” things.
 They will feel limited, fearful, and possibly ashamed of what lies within them.

 Roller coaster rides can enrich us, after all.
-Maybe we become even more resilient.
+We may become even more resilient.